ronitrex/ARMLEG/readme.md

 LEGv8 is subset of ARM instruction set.

-Supported instructions include: LDUR, STUR, ADD, SUB, ORR, AND	, B
+Supported instructions include: LDUR, STUR, ADD, SUB, ORR, AND and CBZ.

 For a brief introduction to what this project is all about and how different modules work, please look at the slides [here.](http://harmanani.github.io/classes/csc320/Notes/ch04.pdf)